MechaResearch/MechaPwn/README.md

 Version 1.8 is piggybacking a DVD Player KELF and faces the same issue as DVD Player players.

-Version 1.9 is supported, but you have to make sure you have the multi-region ("multi install") version installed.
+Version 1.9 is supported, but you have to make sure you have the **cross-region** version installed.

 ### What is force unlock?